-Question 1: How does CBSRR-both comprehension and rate differ as a function of grade, genre, and text position?
+Question 1: How does CBSRR-both comprehension and rate-differ as a function of grade, genre, and text position?

-- Question 2: What portion of a cohort is consistent in their CBSRR across the four text segments of gradelevel texts? - Question 3: How do CBSRR performances of students in this study compare to ORF and SRF norms?
+Question 2: What portion of a cohort is consistent in their CBSRR across the four text segments of grade-level texts?

+Question 3: How do CBSRR performances of students in this study compare to ORF and silent reading fluency norms?